moabdelbasset/FebHackathon/README.md

-# PROJECT TITLE - Hackathon - February 2024<!-- omit from toc -->
+# Love Letter Genie - Hackathon - February 2024<!-- omit from toc -->

 This project is a website where users can generate a love letter to their loved one.
 They can use the additional features to copy this message directly to their clipboard, or send directly to their loved one via WhatsApp.